MattocksJMJ/snake/README.md

 }
 ```

-- Can use either wasd or the arrow keys
+- Can use either wasd or the arrow keys to control the snake.

 ```Javascript
 function keyPressed() {